Engineering human cortical brain organoid’s connections to restore brain functions

 Limitations of Current Treatments

-However, when stem cells are engrafted, they only provide trophic effect and are incapable of substantial tissue replacement and rewiring the damaged tissue.
+However, when stem cells are engrafted, they only provide a trophic effect and are incapable of substantial tissue replacement and rewiring the damaged tissue.

 Project Aim